1995parham-me/docker/README.md

-docker build for Openshift Kubernetes Distribution, it can be used as normal kubectl tool as well. based on [alpine/k8s](https://github.com/alpine-docker/k8s). images are tagged with their oc version.
+docker build for Openshift Kubernetes Distribution, it can be used as normal kubectl tool as well. based on [alpine/k8s](https://github.com/alpine-docker/k8s). images are tagged with their oc version. based image is ubuntu, because of its popularity and gcc issues of alpine images.

 ## Installed tools